SlapOS/slapos/documentation/source/slapos.usage.rst

 Return values:
 **************

-(Among other standard Python return values)
+(among other standard Python return values)

 * 0     Everything went fine
 * 1     At least one software was not correctly installed.